th3james/BackboneDiorama/README.md

 Generates a new Backbone.Collection for the given ModelName.
 If you specify generateModelAlso? as true, the corresponding model will also be generated.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

-#### generateCollection
+#### generateModel

-    diorama generateCollection <ModelName> <generateModelAlso?>
+    diorama generateModel <ModelName>

-Generates a new Backbone.Collection for the given ModelName.
-If you specify generateModelAlso? as true, the corresponding model will also be generated.
+Generates a new Backbone.Model for the given name.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

 #### Compiling the app